 Previously known as the Rose Park Family Unit, our school originally began in 1980 following extensive discussion and planning between initiating parents, teachers and the then Principal of Rose Park Primary School (RPPS).
-The shared aim and purpose was to provide an alternative path for progressive education within the public school system.
+The shared aim and purpose was to provide progressive educational opportunities within the public school system.
 As a result, the Family Unit became an offered program available at RPPS.

 The Family Unit was originally founded on a set of agreed principles and beliefs which continue to underpin the basic philosophy of our school today.